PlatformAwareProgramming/CloudClusters.jl/README.md

                            keyname => "mykey")
 ```

-There are currently four categories of configuration parameters, described in the following paragraphs.
+Currently, there are four categories of configuration parameters.
+They are described in the following paragraphs.

 The following configuration parameters set up the SSH connections to peer nodes of peer-workers clusters and the master node of master-worker clusters:
 * __user__::```String```